-Corporate equity securities and mutual funds are valued based on quoted prices in active markets for identical instruments and reported in Level 1.
+Equity securities and mutual funds are valued based on quoted prices (unadjusted) in active markets and reported in Level 1.
 Investments in non-public companies, partnership interests with unobservable inputs and auction-rate securities ("ARS") for which the market has been dislocated and largely ceased to function are reported as Level 3 assets.